ESMValGroup/ESMValCore/doc/recipe/overview.rst

 For more control over which datasets are selected, it is recommended to use a Python script or `Jupyter notebook <https://jupyter.org/>`_ to compose the recipe.
-See :ref:`/notebooks/composing-recipes.ipynb` for an example.
+See the :doc:`/notebooks/composing-recipes` notebook for an example.
 This is particularly useful when specific relations are required between datasets, e.g. when a dataset needs to be available for multiple variables or experiments.